-For their major assignment, students have to start a blog and publish 10 posts.
+For their major assignment, students have to publish a blog.
 In so doing they face a challenge encountered by virtually all new bloggers: finding their voice as they write.
 Many already produce content at work or in volunteer roles, usually news releases, reports, newsletter articles, and so on.
 Important stuff for sure, but often mundane.

 On the other hand, as bloggers, they’re free to express themselves and reveal their true selves.
 This is a scary prospect for many budding bloggers.
 The worry that no one will read what they have to say, that people will disagree with their arguments, and that readers may learn too much about them as genuine people (vs. their “professional” selves.)

 These are all legitimate concerns.
 But let me share with you what students have told me time and time again at the end of the course: